Engaging student communities on Zhihu

 Some universities are already aware of the value of Zhihu, and established their official accounts on the site.
 However, given the limited resources given over to producing content for the site, very few of them have had an impact amongst Zhihu users.

-For more advice on developing an optimized marketing approach on CQA site in China, please don’t hesitate to contact us at firstname.lastname@example.org.
+For more advice on developing an optimised marketing approach on CQA site in China, please don’t hesitate to contact us at firstname.lastname@example.org.